Vero Liability Insurance Limited has been given an A+ insurer financial strength rating by Standard & Poor's (S&P Global Ratings).

 An insurer rated 'B' has weak financial security characteristics.
 Adverse business conditions will likely impair its ability to meet financial commitments.

 An insurer rated 'CCC' has very weak financial security characteristics, and is dependent on favorable business conditions to meet financial commitments.

 An insurer rated 'CC' has extremely weak financial security characteristics and is likely not to meet some of its financial commitments.

-An insurer rated 'SD' (selective default) or 'D' is in default on one or more of its insurance policy obligations but is not under regulatory supervision that would involve a rating of 'R'.
+An insurer rated 'SD' (selective default) or 'D' is in default on one or more of its insurance policy obligations.
 The 'D' rating also will be used upon the filing of a bankruptcy petition or the taking of similar action if payments on a policy obligation are at risk.
-A 'D' rating is assigned when Standard & Poor's believes that the default will be a general default and that the obligor will fail to pay substantially all of its obligations in full in accordance with the policy terms.
-An 'SD' rating is assigned when Standard & Poor's believes that the insurer has selectively defaulted on a specific class of policies but it will continue to meet its payment obligations on other classes of obligations.
-A selective default includes the completion of a distressed exchange offer.
-Claim denials due to lack of coverage or other legally permitted defences are not considered defaults.
+A 'D' rating is assigned when S&P Global Ratings believes that the default will be a general default and that the obligor will fail to pay substantially all of its obligations in full in accordance with the policy terms.
+An 'SD' rating is assigned when S&P Global Ratings believes that the insurer has selectively defaulted on a specific class of policies but it will continue to meet its payment obligations on other classes of obligations.
+An 'SD' includes the completion of a distressed exchange offer.
+Claim denials due to lack of coverage or other legally permitted defenses are not considered defaults.